 Enforcement (907) 478-3377

 A $15 million Chinook mitigation program was authorized by Congress to help offset the impacts of Chinook quota reductions in Southeast Alaska under the 2009 Pacific Salmon Treaty agreement.
 Since 2011, funds have been used to assist trollers and anglers with a combination of direct payments, enhancement, and infrastructure projects.
 The Stakeholders Panel is a collaborative team of trollers, sport fishermen, processors, guided operators, Southeast communities, and the state.
 This group works to define project areas for mitigation funds.
-The Panel will convene in fall 2013 and make recommendations to the Governor for the remainder of the mitigation funding.
-ATA has begun its work to identify priority projects for 2014 and requests feedback from the fleet – contact the office with your ideas and any questions.
+The Panel met last fall to make recommendations to the Governor for the remainder of the mitigation funding.
+Many of ATA’s projects were endorsed by the group and approved by the state.

 US Coast Guard